A vacation to Rarotonga and the Cook Islands will change your life. Guaranteed. You see, I love the Cook Islands.

 It’s like nowhere else on earth that I’ve visited.

-The goodness that Aitutaki prescribed upon us was effective.
+The goodness that Aitutaki prescribed to us was effective.
 The dosage of that “old” Hawaii feeling, I imagine, was just right.
 Leaving the slow-paced life of Aitutaki was challenging.
 Living life so simply is extremely liberating.
 But with great regret, it was time for us to depart Aitutaki and spend the next 30 nights in Rarotonga.

 We Must Sadly Depart

 Now it was time to experience the “fast-paced” life of the main island.
 At least that’s how Aitutakians see it.
 With approximately 13,000 people, over half of the population of the Cook Islands resides in Rarotonga.

 Off to Rarotonga > Cook Islands